 Creating a home inventory list is not a task you want to put off.
 The sooner you get it done, the greater your peace of mind.
 If you don’t have time to do a thorough, detailed inventory right now, a basic walk-through video is better than nothing in an emergency.
 Talk to your insurance agent about how it calculates settlements and whether your policy provides replacement value or cash value.

 Once your home inventory list is complete, store copies in multiple places, preferably outside your house.
 Cloud storage is ideal, but you can also keep a printed copy in a fireproof safe or the home of a friend or relative.
 Ensure that someone you trust knows where to find the list and how to access it if you are injured or otherwise unable to do it.
 Keep your home insurance policy number and contact information for your agent with your inventory list.

 Where Can I Learn More?

 A carefully prepared home inventory list can help you demonstrate your losses to your insurance company if you lose your property in a disaster.
 It can also help you prove the value of your items so that you get as much money as possible to replace your belongings.
 As part of our brokerage services, the team of professionals at Cal Home can answer your questions about developing a home inventory.
-Contact us today with all your real estate needs in California.
+We serve the San Francisco Bay Area.
+Contact us today with all your California real estate needs.